Kriptikz/evore/README.md

 - Change fee settings

 ### User-Controlled Fees
-- Only users can modify fee settings
+- Only users (manager authority) can set the `bpsFee` and `flatFee` on the Deployer
 - Fee changes require user signature

+### Executor Fee Protection
+- The Deployer stores `expectedBpsFee` and `expectedFlatFee` fields
-- Executors pass expected fees for protection
+- Only the executor (deploy_authority) can set expected fees via `updateDeployer`
+- If expected fee > 0, the actual fee must match for deploys to succeed
+- This protects executors from users changing fees mid-flight
+- Using account fields instead of instruction args reduces transaction size

 ## Quick Start